JeffSchn/learn-mcp-servers/Lesson 000 - About the series/Lesson 000 README.md

     - The project should now be available in VS Code
     - You should see all the lesson folders in the Explorer panel
     - You're ready to start with Lesson 001.

+8. Perform [first-time setup of GitHub Copilot](https://code.visualstudio.com/docs/copilot/setup).
+You might want to start a trial for GitHub Copilot, too.

 ### Key takeaways